cs4560-utah-sp24/test/tests/chapter2-exercise-scrollbar-tests.md

 Tests for WBE Chapter 2 Exercise `Scrollbar`
 =======================

-In these tests, we will focus on displaying the core content retrieved from the website.
-While a real browser uses a scrollbar to navigate through longer web pages, we will be fine with not implementing complete functionality.
-Imagine the scrollbar existing, positioned above all the text on the page.
-Furthermore, don't worry about preventing the scrolling functionality from carrying too far yet.
-We will tackle both scrolling issues later.
+We'll only implement a subset of a real browser's scrollbar functionality.
+Specifically:

+- You don't have to make the text narrower on the page.
+Instead, just make sure the scrollbar is positioned over any text.
+- You don't have to prevent scrolling past the bottom of the page.
+Just make sure the scrollbar is correctly positioned when the user is not past the bottom of the page.

 Tests
 -----